How to Buy a Used Car in Ontario: A Complete Guide

 Mileage

 One of the single biggest factors determining the purchase price of a used vehicle is what’s on the odometer – otherwise known as the mileage.
 This tells you how much wear and tear the vehicle has experienced over its lifespan.
-Around 20,000 kilometres is considered average usage, so if you’re buying something made five years ago (or older), anything over 100,000 kilometres is above average.
+Around 20,000 kilometres per year is considered average usage, so if you’re buying something made five years ago (or older), anything over 100,000 kilometres is above average.

 Calculating your budget